 • Will I have the same Staff Member each day?

 This depends on how many visits you have each week.
-We very rarely have just one Staff Member assigned to a particular User Member.
-This allows for periods of time where your Staff Member may be away on holiday, however we do try to keep the number of your Staff Members to an absolute minimum.
+We rarely have just one Staff Member assigned to a particular User Member.
+This allows for periods of time where your Staff Member may be away on holiday, or taking a leave of absence due to illness.
+However we recognise that continuity of care is very important, and we work hard to try to keep the number of your Staff Members to a minimum.

 • What tasks will my Staff Member carry out?